Adaptive Descent Controller

 Descent Phase Diagram

-The diagram in Figure 1 visualizes the relationship between altitude and descent velocity during the landing phase.
+Figure 1 visualizes the relationship between altitude and descent speed during the landing phase.

 The figure below illustrates how the controller switches between descent modes depending on the brake ratio during the landing trajectory.